jeremyjosol/NationalParks/README.md

 http://localhost:5000/api/parks
 ```

-Customize or use the following query as an example to the request as raw data in the Body tab:
+Customize or use the following query as an example to the request as raw JSON data in the Body tab:
 ```json
 {
   "name": "ParkName",